Muhaiminul-Kabir/Facebook-Group-List-Extracting-Automation/README.md

 # 📋 Facebook Group List Extractor (Keyboard & Mouse Automation)

 This project automates the process of **extracting Facebook group URLs** from a Facebook page (such as search results or a profile's groups list) using Python and `PyAutoGUI`.
-It simulates keyboard and mouse actions to copy group links without using the Facebook API.
+It simulates keyboard and mouse actions to get the list of your group links without using the Facebook API.

 ## 📦 Requirements